-For the PN student, the following competencies are threaded - progressing from awareness, recognition, and beginning application (1st year/Term 1), to application and performance (1st year/Term 2).
-The competencies are guided by the curricular framework, the PN program outcomes, the Missouri Scope of Practice for LPNs, and professional standards.
+For the PN student, the following competencies are threaded - progressing from awareness, recognition, and beginning application (1^{st} year/Term 1), to application and performance (1^{st} year/Term 2).
+The competencies are guided by the curricular framework, the Missouri

+Scope of Practice for LPNs, and professional standards of practice for Licensed Practical Nurses.

 For the ASN student the following competencies are threaded from awareness, recognition, and beginning application (1st year/Term 1) to application and performance (1st year/Term 2 and 2nd year/Term 3); to proficiency (2nd year/Term 4).
-The competencies are guided by the curricular framework, the ASN program outcomes, the Missouri Scope of Practice for RNs, and professional standards.
+The competencies are guided by the curricular framework, the Missouri Scope of Practice for RNs, and professional standards for Registered Nurses.

 For the RN-to-BSN student the following competencies are threaded throughout each course.
-The competencies are guided by the curricular framework, the BSN program outcomes, the Missouri Scope of Practice for RNs, and professional standards.
+The competencies are guided by the curricular framework, the Missouri Scope of Practice for RNs, and professional standards for Registered Nurses.

+3.5a PRACTICAL NURSING GRADUATE COMPETENCIES: End of Program Student Learning Outcomes

-1. Educational Relevance
+Core Value: Educational Relevance

-Provide timely nursing ministry and services for promoting health and preventing disease.

-Develop healthcare strategies for addressing unmet healthcare needs, complex problems, obstacles, and new challenges faced when providing nursing ministry and services.

-Demonstrate proficiency in skills and abilities characteristic of a practical nurse or a professional nurse generalist.
+- Provide basic nursing care and ministry services promoting health and preventing disease. - Address unmet healthcare needs, problems, obstacles, and challenges when providing basic nursing care and ministry services. - Demonstrate proficiency in basic nursing knowledge, skills and abilities characteristic of a practical nurse.

-2. Transformational Leadership
+Core Value: Transformational Leadership

-Utilize professional standards of practice as a basis for assuming nursing roles required in providing nursing care and services.

-Assume appropriate leadership roles and collaborative practice roles in providing nursing ministry and services.
+- Use nursing standards as a basis for assuming practical nursing roles required in providing basic nursing care and ministry services. - Collaborate with the interdisciplinary team in providing basic nursing care and ministry services.